 Here are some resources for dealing with common infestations:

-- Head Lice: A Real Head Scratcher - Fact Sheet for Parents (English)
+- Head Lice Fact Sheet - Fact Sheet for Parents (English)

-- Head First Head Lice Lessons from the National Association of School Nurses
+- Head Lice Lessons from the National Association of School Nurses

 In the case of non casual-contact communicable diseases, the school still has the obligation to protect the safety of the staff and students.
 In these cases, the person in question will have his/her status reviewed by a panel of resource people, including the County Health Department, to ensure that the rights of the person affected and those in contact with that person are respected.
 The school will seek to keep students and staff persons in school unless there is definitive evidence to warrant exclusion.